How to Apply

 View the English Language Proficiency Requirements for the Program: NAIT | English Language Proficiency

-- In addition, the applicant must be employed within the optical industry, with a qualified preceptor willing to supervise the practicum component.
+- Applicant must be working in the field and have a qualified preceptor willing to supervise the practicum component.
 The preceptor must be a practicing contact lens practitioner, optometrist or ophthalmologist.

 Through the clinical component, students can put their knowledge of contact lens theory to use by working with patients and equipment.
 Each level of the clinical requires 250 hours to be documented under the direct supervision of a qualified preceptor.
 The preceptor must be a practicing contact lens practitioner, optometrist or ophthalmologist.